bernardo-mcosta/SQL-projects/CO2_Emissions_Analysis/README.md

 # CO2 Emissions Analysis - SQL Portfolio Project

 This repository contains SQL queries and analysis for a dataset on CO2 emissions by vehicles.
 The dataset captures details on how CO2 emissions can vary with different vehicle features such as fuel type, transmission, engine size, and more.
-The dataset has been compiled from the Canada Government official open data website, covering a period of 7 years.
+The dataset has been compiled from the Canada Government official open data website, covering a period of 7 years and was obtained from [Kaggle](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles).

-## Dataset Source

-The dataset used for this project has been obtained from [Kaggle](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles) and contains information taken from Canada Government official open data website over a period of 7 years.

 ## SQL Queries and Analysis

 The repository contains SQL queries to perform various analyses on the CO2 emissions dataset.
 Here's an overview of the queries included:
 1. **Average CO2 Emissions:** Calculate the average CO2 emissions (in grams per kilometer) for all vehicles in the dataset.
 2. **Average CO2 Emissions by Fuel Type:** Determine how the average CO2 emissions differ between different fuel types (regular gasoline, premium gasoline, diesel, ethanol, natural gas).
-3. **Verification for Ethanol Fuel Type:** Verify if large vehicles are skewing the average emissions for the Ethanol fuel type.
-4. **Average CO2 Emissions by Fuel Type and Vehicle Class:** Recalculate the average emissions per fuel type and vehicle class, excluding large vehicles for the Ethanol fuel type.
-5. **Impact of Number of Cylinders on CO2 Emissions:** Analyze how the number of cylinders in a vehicle affects its CO2 emissions.
+3. **Impact of Number of Cylinders on CO2 Emissions:** Analyze how the number of cylinders in a vehicle affects its CO2 emissions.
-6. **Average Fuel Consumption by Fuel Type:** Calculate the average fuel consumption (city, highway, and combined) for each fuel type.
+4. **Average Fuel Consumption by Fuel Type:** Calculate the average fuel consumption (city, highway, and combined) for each fuel type.
-7. **Comparison of CO2 Emissions for Automatic and Manual Transmissions:** Determine if there are significant differences in CO2 emissions between automatic and manual transmissions.
+5. **Comparison of CO2 Emissions for Automatic and Manual Transmissions:** Determine if there are significant differences in CO2 emissions between automatic and manual transmissions.

 ### Abbreviations Used in the Dataset